backend-development/backend-development-textbook/source/security.md

 By referring to this guide, you will be able to:

-* Use rails's security features consciously
+* Use rails's security features
 * Appreciate how hard security is

+TODO:

+* check out
+* rewrite example test for minitest

 ---------------------------------------------------------------------------